-- A. Workers Compensation
+A. Workers Compensation

 - 1. State: Statutory

 - 2. Applicable Federal: Statutory

-- 3. Employer's Liability: a. \$1,000,000 per Accident
+- 3. Employer's Liability:

+- a. \$1,000,000 per Accident

+- b. \$1,000,000 Occupational Disease

-- B. Commercial Comprehensive Liability
+B. Commercial Comprehensive Liability

-- 1. Each Occurrence: \$1,000,000

-- 2. Products/Completed Operations Aggregate: \$2,000,000
+- 1. Each Occurrence: \$1.000.000 - 2.
+Products/Completed Operations Aggregate: \$2,000,000

-- 3. Personal/Advertising Injury: \$1,000,000

-- 4. General Aggregate: \$2,000,000

-- 5. Policy shall include: \$2,000,000

-- a.
-Premises: Operations

-- b.
-Independent Contractors Liability

-- c.
-Products and Completed Operations: Maintained for minimum of one year after date of final Certificate for Payment, in full amount of the limits specified above.

-- d.
-Contractual Liability

-- e.
-Coverage for explosion (x), collapse (c), and underground (u).

-- 6. The Commercial Comprehensive Liability policy shall include a contractual liability endorsement insuring the indemnity required by the contract.
-The indemnities shall be named as additional insured on the Contractor's Commercial Comprehensive Liability policy using Form CG 20 10 or its equivalent and shall name Joliet Junior

-College, its Board of Trustees, officers, employees and agents as additional named insured's at a minimum.
+- 3. Personal/Advertising Injury: \$1,000,000 - 4.
+General Aggregate: \$2,000,000 5.
+Policy shall include: \$2,000,000 - Premises: Operations a. - b.
+Independent Contractors Liability - Products and Completed Operations: Maintained for minimum of one year c. after date of final Certificate for Payment, in full amount of the limits specified above. - d.
+Contractual Liability - Coverage for explosion (x), collapse (c), and underground (u). - The Commercial Comprehensive Liability policy shall include a contractual liability endorsement insuring the indemnity required by the contract.
+The indemnities shall be named as additional insured on the Contractor's Commercial Comprehensive Liability policy using Form CG 20 10 or its equivalent and shall name Joliet Junior College, its Board of Trustees, officers, employees and agents as additional named insured's at a minimum.
 The Contractor hereby agrees to effectuate the naming of such additional insured's as unrestricted additional insured's on the Contractor's policy.
 The additional insured endorsement shall provide the following: